 Mr. Putnam was also an innovator, championing the use of radio aids to navigation and significantly increasing the effectiveness and efficiency of the Lighthouse service.
 Mr. Putnam aptly summed up his career in the following statement, “I am glad that I devoted my life to public service.
 I am proud to have been able to help in making less hazardous the voyages of those who go down to the sea ships.
 I am happiest of all to have been associated with and to have been the leader of a group of men and women loyal in their obedience to the ideals of good government, devoted to the service of humanity”.

 The 2021 George Putnam Inspirational Leadership Award Winner is Mr. John Bragaw.

-This prestigious award annually recognizes a Coast Guard civilian employee (appropriated or non-appropriated) who exemplifies the Coast Guard's leadership philosophy, principles, and core values.
+This prestigious award annually recognizes the Coast Guard civilian employee (appropriated or non-appropriated) who best exemplifies the Coast Guard's Core Values of Honor, Respect, and Devotion to Duty.

-Must be a full time civilian employee of the Coast Guard and an employee of the Coast Guard for at least three years.
-Nomination packages must include member’s grade level and years of service as a federal employee for the Coast Guard.
+The employee must be a full time civilian employee of the Coast Guard and must have been employed by the Coast Guard for at least three years.
+Nomination packages must include employee’s grade level and years of service as a federal employee for the Coast Guard.

 - Exemplified the Coast Guard Core Values of Honor (integrity), Respect (esteem of junior and seniors), and Devotion to duty (ethical behavior).

 - Fostered a culture of diversity through inclusion and commitment.

 - Mentored both junior and senior personnel toward their highest potential.

 - Led and motivated by example to ensure mission execution excellence.